metaplex-foundation/developer-hub/src/pages/core/what-is-an-asset.md

 ---
-title: Core - MPL Core Asset
+title: MPL Core Asset
-metaTitle: MPL Core Asset
+metaTitle: What is a Core Asset | Core
-description: What is an MPL Core Asset
+description: Learn what an MPL Core Asset is and why its the future of Solana NFTs.
 ---

 ## Overview